micro-fed/microfed.org/README.md

 # ⚡️ Introduction

-Tthis project is still at concept stage and aims to brain storm the intersection of [micro servcies](https://en.wikipedia.org/wiki/Microservices) and the [fediverse](https://en.wikipedia.org/wiki/Fediverse).
+Tthis project is still at concept stage and aims to brainstorm the intersection of [micro servcies](https://en.wikipedia.org/wiki/Microservices) and the [fediverse](https://en.wikipedia.org/wiki/Fediverse).

 The idea is that each component of a fediverse server can be composed from smaller services.